Pong-The-Moba/play-pong-the-moba/README.md

 ==================
 Welcome to the pong-the-moba Alpha Playtest!
 Thanks for helping us out.

+<b> Short and Sweet Version </b>
+Grab this repository (zip or clone) and unpack it.
+Double click on server.jar to run it.
+(There's now a server on localhost) Open a client.jar and type in localhost and hit go.
+Open another client.jar on another computer (or on same computer if no playmate).
+Enter the inward facing IP address of the computer with the server in it.
+Click Go.

+If opening jars isn't working, try to open up a command line, navigate to the directory, and run

+java -jar server.jar
+java -jar client.jar

+If you're on linux, you may need additional argument for the client: java -Djava.library.path=. -jar client.jar

+Currently, our Images happen to be in CYMK (that's changing soon), so it may not load correctly on Linux.

 <b> Getting Started </b>

 Warning, this a game meant to be played by 2 people (and 2 computers).
 Although it is possible to play on your own by opening two clients on the same machine, it may not be as much fun :smile:.